Dnyaneshwar Agashe: Established businessman and cricket administrator: 1990–2003

-Suvarna Sahakari Bank scam allegations: 2006–2008
+Suvarna Sahakari Bank scam allegations: 2006–2009

+By September 2006, the Suvarna Sahakari Bank started having financial troubles.
+Various sources alleged that the bank's failure, along with the failure of the Brihan Maharashtra Sugar Syndicate in allegedly not being able to hire factory or farm workers at the time, was a result of Agashe's failure to get Pawar elected to the presidency of the Board of Control for Cricket in India back in 2004, in a then Nationalist Congress Party-controlled Maharashtra.
+Later that same month, the cooperative bank was put under moratorium by the Reserve Bank of India, after which Cosmos Bank announced plans to acquire the bank.

-By 2006, the Suvarna Sahakari Bank started having financial troubles, with some sources alleging that the bank's failure was backlash for the controversial BCCI presidency elections of 2004.
-In September of that same year, the cooperative bank was put under moratorium by the Reserve Bank of India.
-In 2007, following the order of moratorium, many of the bank's depositors held demonstrations at Agashe's Aundh residence and threatened criminal actions against the Agashe family, after which a speedy merger was promised by Agashe, when Cosmos Bank planned to acquire the bank.
-In May 2008, Agashe mortgaged personal property worth Rs.
-200 crore in lieu of the recovery of the deposits worth Rs.
-725 crore.
-Hotel Ranjeet, a hotel owned by Agashe was auctioned off for the same reasons.
+In June 2007, Hotel Ranjeet, a hotel owned by Agashe was auctioned off in order to pay off the loans due, which was followed by the sale of Agashe's majority stake in The Kolhapur Steel Ltd., a steel foundry in Kolhapur, to the Kirloskar Brothers in September 2007.
+In February 2008, following the order of moratorium, many of the bank's depositors held demonstrations at Agashe's Aundh residence and threatened criminal actions against the Agashe family.
+In May 2008, Agashe mortgaged personal property worth ₹200 crore in lieu of the recovery of the deposits worth ₹725 crore.

-On 22 November 2008, Agashe along with 14 other board members was taken into judicial custody; the bank business was charged with a Rs.
-436.74 crore scam allegation.
-The arresting police stated that Agashe along with six others allegedly misused their rights and sanctioned loans mostly to firms owned by themselves and then defaulted the loans, thereby duping the depositors.
-The judicial magistrate remanded Agashe and the 14 other suspects to police custody, with provisions of medical assistance if required, citing the senior citizenship of a majority of the accused.
+On 22 November 2008, Agashe, along with fourteen other board members, was taken into judicial custody, and the bank business was charged with a ₹436.74 crore scam allegation.
+The arrest warrant stated that the accused, along with six others, allegedly misused their rights and sanctioned loans mostly to firms owned by themselves and then defaulted the loans, thereby duping the bank's depositors.
+The judicial magistrate remanded Agashe and the fourteen other suspects to police custody, with provisions of medical assistance if required, citing the senior citizenship of a majority of the accused.

-In December 2008, the economics offenses wing of the crime branch conducted a raid of Agashe's Aundh residence to recover Rs.
-1.5 lakhs.
-The prosecution stated that upon discovery of the money, further interrogation of the accused was necessary and alleged that the accused had disbursed loans to people close to them by flouting RBI rules.
-In return, Agashe's defense counsel claimed that Agashe and his family had sold off various properties for the repayment of the loan.
-The defense counsel also stated that the Agashe family had extended full cooperation with the police and submitted that the family would repay another Rs.
-80 crore after the issue of Suvarna's merger was settled.
-The defense also raised the issue of foul play, when the first information reporting of the allegations was not produced before the court three days after registering the case and further contended that the loans had been sanctioned by the bank's disbursement committee, a committee Agashe was not a member of.
+Following the arrests in late November 2008, the economic offences wing of the crime branch conducted a raid of Agashe's Aundh residence.
+The recovered evidence was used by the prosecution to further allege that Agashe and the others defendants had disbursed loans in a manner of conflict of interest as per Reserve Bank of India regulations, to which Agashe's defence counsel contended that the loans had been sanctioned by the bank's disbursement committee, a committee Agashe was not a member of.
+The defence also claimed that Agashe and his family had sold off various properties for the repayment of the loan, had extended their full cooperation with the police, and further submitted that the loan would be paid off after the bank's merger was settled.
+The defence also raised the issue of foul play, when the first information reporting of the allegations was not produced before the court three days after registering the case.
 The bail applications filed at the time for Agashe, his wife, and his sister were subsequently rejected.